biolink/biolink-model/docs/Protein.md

  * UniProtKB
  * PR
  * ENSEMBL
- * FlyBase
+ * FB

 ## Parents

+ *  is_a: [GenomicEntity](GenomicEntity.md) - an entity that can either be directly located on a genome (gene, transcript, exon, regulatory region) or is encoded in a genome (protein)

+## Uses Mixins

- *  is_a: [GeneProduct](GeneProduct.md) - The functional molecular product of a single gene.
-Gene products are either proteins or functional RNA molecules
+ *  mixin: [GeneProductMixin](GeneProductMixin.md) - The functional molecular product of a single gene locus.
+Gene products are either proteins or functional RNA molecules.

 ## Children